Atavic/firefox-tweaks/README.md

 # Firefox Tweaks

-This README contains instructions on how to enhance the privacy and security of Firefox, along with a nice theme.
+This README contains instructions on how to enhance the privacy and security of Firefox.

 All addons listed are open source and include links to their source code as well as their page on https://addons.mozilla.org.